-The Mexican Tax Administration Service commenced audits of the Company's Mexican subsidiaries for the period from January to September 2007 and on May 10, 2013, the Company received an assessment of approximately \$15.3 million, translated at the June 30, 2019 spot rate, related to that period.
+The Mexican Tax Administration Service commenced audits of the Company's Mexican subsidiaries for the period from January to September 2007 and on May 10, 2013, the Company received an assessment related to that period.
 This assessment is subject to interest and inflationary adjustments.
 On July 11, 2013, the Company filed an administrative appeal disputing the assessment.
 On September 22, 2014, the Mexican Tax Administration Service denied the Company's administrative appeal.
 The Company commenced litigation in the Tax Court of Mexico in November 2014 to dispute the assertions made by the Mexican Tax Administration Service in the case.
 On January 16, 2018, the Tax Court of Mexico issued a verdict upholding the assessment issued by the Mexican Tax Administration Service.
 On April 16, 2018, the Company filed an appeal of this verdict, and in July 2019, the Circuit Court issued a written verdict upholding the assessment and the judgment of the Tax Court of Mexico.
-The Company currently plans to lodge a further timely appeal of the case.
-The Company has not recognized a loss as the Company does not believe a loss is probable.
-The Company issued a surety bond in the amount of \$18.8 million, translated at the June 30, 2019 spot rate, through an insurance company to guarantee payment of the tax assessment as required while the Company pursues an appeal of the assessment, and the surety bond remained effective as of June 30, 2019.
+On August 12, 2019, the Company filed an appeal with the Supreme Court of Mexico.
+On October 16, 2019, the Supreme Court of Mexico refused to hear the Company's appeal.
+On October 21, 2019, the Company filed a petition with the Supreme Court of Mexico, asking them to reconsider their previous decision.
+The Company has recognized a loss of \$19.0 million in selling, general, and administrative expenses within the Company's consolidated statements of income for the three and nine months ended September 30, 2019 and has recorded a corresponding accrued liability in that amount within its condensed consolidated balance sheet as of September 30, 2019, as the Company believes a loss is probable pertaining to this VAT-related assessment.
+The Company has an issued but undrawn letter of credit through a bank to guarantee payment of the tax assessment as required, and the letter of credit continues to remain effective.

 The Mexican Tax Administration Service has delayed processing VAT refunds for companies operating in Mexico and the Company believes that the process for its Mexico subsidiary to receive VAT refunds may be delayed.
-As of June 30, 2019, the Company had \$ 31.3 million of Mexico VAT related assets, of which \$ 19.5 million was within other assets and \$11.8 million was within prepaid expenses and other current assets on its condensed consolidated balance sheet.
+As of September 30, 2019, the Company had \$ 30.0 million of Mexico VAT related assets, of which \$ 18.9 million was within other assets and \$11.1 million was within prepaid expenses and other current assets on its condensed consolidated balance sheet.
 This amount relates to VAT payments made over various periods and the Company believes these amounts are recoverable by refund or they may be applied against certain future tax liabilities.
 Effective January 1, 2019, a tax reform law changed the rules concerning possible use of VAT assets, specifically providing that, for VAT balances generated after December 31, 2018, those balances could not be offset against taxes other than VAT obligations currently due.
 The Company has not recognized any losses related to these VAT related assets as the Company does not believe a loss is probable.